jvs-alpha/iot-minorpj/README.md

 ## TO STUDY
 * OpenStack - for making the SDN
-* Open vSwitch (OVS) - for creating the multilayer switch
+* Open vSwitch (OVS) - for making a switch in linux mechine (no sure if needed)
-* cloudlet
+* jwt token based authentication unsing python jwt

 ## THINGS TO DO
 * replace the azure with OpenStack